aquafemi/trace/README.md

 Physical music generation and playback

 * Write music onto a surface
-  * Physical markings on a paper that can be zoomed into: [transloadit api](https://transloadit.com/demos/audio-encoding/generate-a-waveform-image-from-an-audio-file)
+  * ~~Physical markings on a paper that can be zoomed into: [transloadit api](https://transloadit.com/demos/audio-encoding/generate-a-waveform-image-from-an-audio-file)~~
+  * Need to come up with a new physical image format
   * First test to see if music can actually read this way
 * Read music using a camera that does automatic playback of what it's seeing
-  * Ad hoc mode
+  * Ad hoc mode.
+Take a picture of something and see if it can be played back
   * Continuous mode -> there should be an indicator on the screen (that moves from left to right) indicating at what point in time the current music is playing.
+Tries to "read" from left to right.
 * Can upload music or leave it as is
 * Can also play music that wil generate one of the format (call it a "Trace") -> Connect it to a raspberry pi
 * Can play multiple traces at the same time as long as they are demarcated ("trace") -> a straight enough line can become a demarcation